hbctraining/variant_analysis/lessons/08_variant_filtering.md

 Let's breakdown this command:

 - `gatk FilterMutectCalls` Calls the `FilterMutectCalls` package within `GATK`
 - `--reference $REFERENCE_SEQUENCE` This is our reference genome
 - `--variant $RAW_VCF_FILE` This is our raw VCF file from `MuTect2`
 - `--output $MUTECT_FILTERED_VCF` This is our filtered output file from `FilterMutectCalls`

 More information on `FilterMutectCalls` can be found [here](https://gatk.broadinstitute.org/hc/en-us/articles/360036856831-FilterMutectCalls) and a more technical guide to the filtering can be found [here](https://github.com/broadinstitute/gatk/blob/master/docs/mutect/mutect.pdf) in Section II.

-## Filter VCF files for only variants with PASS in the FILTER field using SnpSift
+## Filter using SnpSift

-Now, we are going to filter for only variants that had a FILTER result of `PASS`.
-To do this filtering we are going to use `SnpSift`, which is part of the [`SnpEff` and `SnpSift` suite](http://pcingola.github.io/SnpEff/) of tools.
+Now, we are going to **filter for only variants that had a FILTER result of "PASS"**.
+We are going to use `SnpSift`, which is part of the [`SnpEff` and `SnpSift` suite](http://pcingola.github.io/SnpEff/) of tools.
 We will later be using `SnpEff` to annotate our variants and `SnpSift` to prioritize our variants, but for now we are just going to use `SnpSift` to filter out our variants.
 If some of the syntax for this command is unclear, that is fine.
 We are going to spend time covering the syntax later during the [Variant Prioritization section](13_variant_prioritization.md).

-Now, we can add our `SnpSift` command after the `FilterMutectCalls` command:
+Let's add our `SnpSift` command after the `FilterMutectCalls` command:

 ```
 # Filter for only SNPs with PASS in the FILTER field